tum-pbs/PhiFlow/documentation/gui.md

-# Φ-*Flow* Browser GUI
+# Φ<sub>*Flow*</sub> Browser GUI

-Φ-*Flow* contains an interactive GUI that can display any kind of two-dimensional or three-dimensional fields.
+Φ<sub>*Flow*</sub> contains an interactive GUI that can display any kind of two-dimensional or three-dimensional fields.
 The interface is displayed in the browser and is very easy to set up.

 The default GUI will display your application in the browser.
 If you intend to use the GUI for interactive training of a TensorFlow model, make sure to read the TensorFlow specific sections below.
 Else, you can simply create a subclass of [FieldSequenceModel](../phi/model.py) as described below.

-## General (Non-TensorFlow) App
+## Writing an app to run a simulation

 ### Simple Example